 Business Strategy—Tests your analytical ability and strategic thinking.
 Sample Question: A sock manufacturer wants to start exporting to Germany; should it?

 How to Prepare

 Advising Appointment—Meet with a CALS career services staff member to discuss case interviewing and how to prepare.
 Use our online scheduling tool to make an appointment for "Interview Preparation" - keep in mind this is a discussion on how to prepare and not a practice interview.

 Insider Guides (Vault)—As a Cornell student you can download a number of Vault Guides for free!
 You must use our special link to access these free guides.
 Guides include: Vault Guide to the Case Interview and Vault Career Guide to Consulting.

 Books—Both the Career Planning Collection, Mann Library and the Barnes Hall Career Library (103 Barnes Hall) offer a number of hard-copy reference books for you to review in your preparation.
 Some titles include: Case in Point, Mastering the Case Interview, and Ace Your Case.

 Interactive/Informational Websites—There are a number of websites you can use to gain information on how to navigate or practice case interviews.
 Make sure to check out employer career websites, as many will offer sample cases.
 Cornell also offers you access to CQ Interactive or use Consulting Case 101, both offer online, interactive drills and cases.
 You may also want to take a look at caseinterview.com, which is an informational/video style case prep site created by a former McKinsey employee.

 The following company websites have interactive sample case questions:

 Workshops – Each year career offices across campus will offer workshops presented by staff, employers and/or alumni focused on case interviewing.
-Be sure to look at our career workshop schedule to see when they are offered.
+Be sure to look at the events calendar in Handshake to see when they are offered.

 Student Organizations – Cornell offers a number of student organizations that focus on the consulting field.